koalalalabear/Curating-the-Best-Airbnb-in-Seattle/README.md

 The dashboard utilizes market basket analysis to identify commonly offered amenities and detect frequently paired amenities.
 This visualization employs calculated fields, association rules, sets and set actions.

-The figure below displays the top 2 most frequently offered amenities: kitchen (12.18%) and heating (12.82%), often present together within a listing.
+The figure below displays the top 2 most frequently offered amenities: kitchen (12.18%) and heating (12.82%), often present together within a listing.<br>

 ![Alt text](images/kitchen_mba.png)

 To identify amenities that guests are willing to pay for, a Chi-Square test was conducted.
 As illustrated below, amenities such as kitchen, pool, TV, doorman, heating, and gym demonstrate the highest Chi-Square results and p-values.
 These amenities appear to be specific to certain property types; for example, only condominiums offer amenities like doorman, pool, and gym. <br>

 ![Alt text](images/Amenity_chi.png)
 <br>
 For assessing the impact of amenities on the median price of a selected property type, the dashboard employs proportional brushing.
 Taking apartments as an example, the visualization below presents various amenities contributing to prices.
 Listings with doorman amenities command a median price of $170, while those with a pool have a median price of $150, and those with a gym have a median price of $145.
 These amenities are relatively rare and non-essential, indicative of more luxurious listings.
 <br>
 ![Alt text](images/ammenities_tiers.png)